10 Best Computer Science Competitions for High School Students

 Prize: Scholarships and prizes of close to $3.1 million.

-Regeneron STS is the nation’s oldest and most prestigious science competition for high school seniors, providing an important forum for original research that is recognized and reviewed by a national jury of professional scientists.
+Regeneron STS is the nation’s oldest and most prestigious science competition for high school seniors, providing a forum for original research that is recognized by a national jury of professional scientists.
 The competition is for individual participants only.
+To learn more about this competition, check out our complete guide here.

 Location: Hosted in different cities every year.

-Eligibility: Must be in grades 9-12 or equivalent must compete in an Intel ISEF affiliated science fairs around the world and win the right to attend the Intel ISEF.
+Eligibility: Must be in grades 9-12 or equivalent, compete in an Intel ISEF-affiliated science fair worldwide, and win the right to attend the Intel ISEF.

 Prize: Scholarships and prizes of close to $5 million are available for winning teams in 22 science categories.

 Registration: Different deadlines depending on the target affiliated fair.
 Please find the list here.
-Registration for 2023 may not have opened.
+Registration may not have opened.

-ISEF is a program of Society for Science & the Public (the Society) and is the world’s largest international pre-college science competition.
+ISEF is a program of the Society for Science & the Public and is the world’s largest international pre-college science competition.
 Only about 1,800 students qualify from over 10,000 applicants from over 75 countries.
-Contestants are selected from regional, district, and state ISEF affiliated fairs.
-Related to computer science, the competition categories include: Robotics and Intelligent Machines, Computational Biology and Bioinformatics, Engineering Mechanics (Mechanical Engineering), Mathematics, and Earth and Environmental Sciences.
+Contestants are selected from regional, district, and state ISEF-affiliated fairs.
+Related to computer science, the competition categories include Robotics and Intelligent Machines, Computational Biology and Bioinformatics, Engineering Mechanics (Mechanical Engineering), Mathematics, and Earth and Environmental Sciences.
+For tips from a past ISEF winner, check out our blog here.

 Eligibility: Age group 1: 10 - 13; Age group 2: 14-20.
 A team consists of two to four members.
 For detailed eligibility criteria, please see here.